 A calming and healing herb, Chamomile can be used for both the skin and the hair.
 Chamomile is a natural lightener for the hair.
 Water infusions of the flower can be used as a hair rinse or conditioner.
 The addition of lemon juice can increase the lightening power of Chamomile.
 Chamomile also has anti-inflammatory properties and a calming effect on red, irritated and sensitive skin or sunburns.

 Mint is one of the easiest and most popular herbs to grow.
 Plants in the mint family have vigorous growth habits and can be grown without much care.
 Once grown, Mint has several benefits in addition to being cool and refreshing.
 It stimulates the senses, uplifts the mood, and is also refreshing for the skin.
 Used in shampoos, lotions, toners, facial masks and various other creams, mints are great for the skin.
 Rubbing mint oil on the face can also help prevent pimples and rashes.

-Stephen Roshy is an experienced writer as he have been providing informative content for different industries, currently he writing for www.YourTimeLawnCare.com and providing information on Mole Control St. Louis You can find him on Facebook, Twitter, and Google+.
+Stephen Roshy is an experienced writer as he has been providing informative content for different industries.
+Currently, he writes for www.YourTimeLawnCare.com and providing information on Mole Control St. Louis You can find him on Facebook, Twitter, and Google+.